-Your baby's safety is very important to us.
+A baby's safety is very important at BMC.
 Only staff wearing yellow identification badges are allowed to transport a baby from a mother's room to other areas.
-Your baby will have a tag placed on his/her ankle when admitted to the unit.
+Each baby will have a tag placed on his/her ankle when admitted to the unit.
 This is a part of an electronic-monitoring system used to keep babies safe.
-The tag will be removed before you leave the hospital.
+The tag will be removed before they leave the hospital.

 - Eye Ointment (by 2 hours of life)

 - Vitamin K Shot (by 2 hours of life)

 - Hearing Screen (before going home)

 - Newborn Metabolic Screening (after 24 hours of life)

 - Personalized instruction on newborn care